NoOneObserves/odin/project-landing-page/README.md

 # Landing Page
 This is just the exact web page suggested to do on the Odin Project's assignment.
+Click [here](https://htmlpreview.github.io/?https%3A%2F%2Fgithub.com%2FNoOneObserves%2Fodin%2Fblob%2Fmain%2Fproject-landing-page%2Findex.html=) to see the final result!

 ## Desired outcome